13 Free Things to Do with Boston Kids in January

 While you may be celebrating that you made it through the holidays (and another year of parenting), you might feel a little less victorious about the state of the family budget.
 To save a few bucks after a spendy December and still keep the brood busy, check out these no-cost events and activities for January.
-From a day at the spa to a complimentary afternoon at the zoo, these events are almost too good to be free!
+From a day of art and theater to a complimentary afternoon at the zoo, these events are almost too good to be free!

 1. Three Kings Day Parranda and Celebration at the Connolly Branch of the Boston Public Library—Boston